-It is the mission of the St. Lucie County Fire District to preserve life and property by providing safe, efficient and professional emergency services, fire prevention and public education; together with community services for our residents and visitors now and into the future.
+It is the mission of the St. Lucie County Fire District to preserve life and property by providing safe, efficient and professional emergency services, community risk reduction, and public education; together with community services for our residents and visitors now and into the future.

 Fire & Emergency Medical Services